written by Bill Bennett

 MFA is not bulletproof but it adds an extra layer of security without much effort.
 It helps to protect your digital identity and privacy.
 N4L recommends you always use strong passphrases and robust security settings across all your devices, including anti-virus security and firewalls.

 *Bill Bennett is an experienced editor and journalist specialising in technology and business.
 He has worked for New Zealand and international newspapers including the NZ Herald and The Australian Financial Review.
 He is also a regular technology commentator on RNZ Nine-to-Noon.

 How to set up MFA on your Apple or Android devices

-These easy to follow steps will also help you add these as Trusted devices which can be useful if you use them often.
+These easy to follow steps will also help you add these as Trusted devices for logins on certain systems, which can be useful if you use them often.

-When you make your computer or phone a trusted device, you get the added convenience of skipping the second verification step saving you time, but your account is still protected by the two-factor authentication.
+When you make your computer or phone a trusted device – where applicable, you get the added convenience of skipping the second verification step saving you time, but your account is still protected by the two-factor authentication.

-If you’re not sure about something, get in touch with your IT contact or our friendly Helpdesk is here to help on 0800 LEARNING.
+If you’re not sure about something, get in touch with your IT contact or our friendly Customer Support team is here to help on 0800 LEARNING.